 4.2 Cost Sharing Approval

 It is the policy of CU Boulder to cost share only when it is required by sponsor policies or award terms.
-Therefore, voluntary cost sharing should only be proposed when it is clearly in the best interests of the university.
-This policy does not prohibit the university from contributing resources toward the performance of sponsored projects, which includes PIs spending additional time on research projects without additional salary from the sponsor.
+Therefore, voluntary cost sharing should only be proposed when it is clearly in the best interests of the university as this creates a cost share commitment.
+Our policy does not prohibit voluntary cost share, which is when the university contributes resources toward the performance of sponsored projects not required by the sponsor.

-Committed cost sharing by outside entities supporting CU Boulder proposals require “commitment letters” endorsed by a person authorized to approve these commitments and, if the entity is a subawardee, a proposed cost share budget.
-All commitment letters must be submitted with the proposal and include the following information:
+Committed cost sharing by outside entities supporting CU Boulder proposals require commitment letters endorsed by a person authorized to approve these commitments and, if the entity is a subawardee, a proposed budget that includes the cost share commitment.
+All commitment letters must be included with the proposal documents collected and stored by OCG and include the following information: